mrmauer/detecting_poverty/README.md

 To improve the ability of our ConvVED model to decode VIIRS images from Landsat images, we first want to train our model on large numbers of VIIRS and Landsat images from many different locations.
-Because at the present time, our model is focused on detecting poverty in sub-Saharan Africa, we focus solely on this area in our training.
+Because at the present time, our model is focused on detecting poverty in Sub-Saharan Africa, we focus solely on this area in our training.
 This module generates the points for which images will later be extracted and trained on.

--   `create_subsaharan-africa-shape.ipynb`: Extract polygon for sub-Saharan Africa from global shapefile.
+-   `create_subsaharan-africa-shape.ipynb`: Extract polygon for Sub-Saharan Africa from global shapefile.

--   `generate_points.py`: Using Numba and mpi4py, randomly sample points in parallel from sub-Saharan Africa polygon and save points to CSV.
+-   `generate_points.py`: Using Numba and mpi4py, randomly sample points in parallel from Sub-Saharan Africa polygon and save points to CSV.

 -   `generate_points.sh`: Execute `generate_points.py`, generating 1,000,000 total points.
 (Note that this script is currently being performed on a local machine, but can easily be adapted to be run as a job on the Midway cluster.)